These instructions explain how to use One Codex Reformat Tubes to prepare your samples for microbiome analysis at One Codex.

 1. Calculate what volume of sample is equivalent to 150 mg of stool.

-For example, DNA/RNA Shield-Fecal Collection Tubes are designed to collect 1 g of stool in 9 ml of DNA/RNA Shield.
+For example, users who collect 1 g of stool in 2.5 ml of RNAlater will use the following calculation.

 2. Thoroughly homogenize the sample by vortexing or pipetting.
 Aliquot the volume of sample equivalent to 150 mg of stool into new centrifuge tube.